Timothy-Cao/Timothy-Cao.github.io/pages/music.markdown

 ## A fresh listening experience

-The thing with music is that once experienced, it loses the element of surprise.
-To create music that always leave the listener curious, we would need to write music that continously evolves but how can we achieve that?
-Let's start off by delving into the world of generative AI for music.
+The essence of music changes sheds its element of surprise once it's been heard.
+To craft music that perpetually keeps the listener engaged and curious, it must be a creation that continually evolves.
+But what's the best approach to achieve this?
+One intriguing avenue is exploring the potential of generative AI in the music-making process.

 <br>